Yuwei

 After

-having dug to a depth of 10 feet last year, New
+having dug to a depth of 10 feet last year, London-based

-York Scientists found traces of copper wire dating back 100 years
+scientists found traces of copper wire dating back 100 years and

-and came to the conclusion, that their ancestors already
+came to the conclusion, that their ancestors already had a

-Not to be outdone by the New Yorkers, in the
+Not to be outdone by the Londoners, in the

-weeks that followed, a California archaeologist dug to a depth
+weeks that followed, a Manchester-based archaeologist dug to a

-of 20 feet, and shortly after, A story in the LA Times
+depth of 20 feet, and shortly after, a story in the Manchester

-old copper wire, have concluded that their ancestors already had an
+year old copper wire, have concluded that their ancestors already had

 One

-Svenson, a self-taught archaeologist, reported that he found
+archaeologist, reported that he found absolutely nothing.
+It

-absolutely nothing.
-Ole has therefore concluded that 300
+has therefore been concluded that 300 years ago, Salford had